 The Dutch tax office will not tax funds coming legally into the country from abroad, so if your parents or grandparents are in another country, they can send you as much as they like to help buy a home without you being required to report it to the tax office.

 Parents who are in the Netherlands can give their child €6,633 every year without their offspring having to pay tax on it, and that also makes a handy contribution towards a mortgage.
-You grandparents, your aunts and even your brothers and sisters can also help out to the tune of €2,658 tax-free every year.
+Your grandparents, your aunts and even your brothers and sisters can also help out to the tune of €2,658 tax-free every year.

 If your parents do live here, you can also benefit from a one-off donation of €31,813 tax-free.
 Note, your parents can’t give you that, plus the €6,633 in the same tax year and it is a one-off, so make sure you use it well!